Get to grips with TV standards, understand where and how to pay the TV licence fees, and find out what's available to the TV viewer in Greece...

 Television in Greece

-There are around 150 local television stations in Greece.
+There are around 150 local and regional television stations in Greece.

 Many English-language programmes are available on Greek terrestrial TV.
 Programmes are rarely dubbed: in general, only children's programmes, animated movies and very few other programmes.
 Foreign TV shows and movies are often broadcast in their original soundtrack, with Greek subtitles.